RoboticsClubatUCF/Charlotte/README.md

 # Charlotte
+All things that have to do with networks of different types.

+So far:
+1) Web crawler code.
-Web crawler code for getting data.
+2) Neural Network code and data.